UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

-We can also combine operations before plotting the data using [cumsum](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.cumsum.html) and then plot the data from there.
+We can also combine operations before plotting the data using [cumsum](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.cumsum.html) (cumulative sum) and then plot the data from there.

 ``` python
 df3.cumsum().plot()